Canon 1D Mark II vs Nikon D2X

 |Nikon D1« »||optical||Y||2.0||120||fixed||n||1/16000s||1.5||n||n||Nikon D1|

 The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the D2X uses Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1D Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the D2X only has one slot.

 Connectivity comparison: Canon 1D Mark II vs Nikon D2X